seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 an optional :ref:`personality <personalityfn>`, an opening curly brace, a list of basic blocks, and a closing curly brace.

-LLVM function declarations consist of the "``declare``" keyword, an optional :ref:`linkage type <linkage>`, an optional :ref:`visibility style <visibility>`, an optional :ref:`DLL storage class <dllstorageclass>`, an optional :ref:`calling convention <callingconv>`,
+LLVM37 function declarations consist of the "``declare``" keyword, an optional :ref:`linkage type <linkage>`, an optional :ref:`visibility style <visibility>`, an optional :ref:`DLL storage class <dllstorageclass>`, an optional :ref:`calling convention <callingconv>`,